RhalenaThomas/Datapoints-Perspectives/README.md

 I am formatting the website in html and you can see all my documents here.
 The site is hosted and deployed with gitpages.
-If yoou want, you can make any of your repos into a "site" Feel free to use my html and style.css as templates to get started.
+Any github repo can be used to make a "site".
+Feel free to use my html and style.css as templates to get started.